iKnowJavaScript/terraform-aws-vulne-soldier/README.md

 To apply the terraform module, the compiled lambdas (.zip files) need to be available locally.
 They can either be downloaded from the GitHub release page or built locally.

+> **Info**

-The lambdas can be downloaded manually from the [release page](https://github.com/iKnowJavaScript/terraform-aws-vulne-soldier/releases) or by building the Lambda folder using Node.
+> The lambdas can be downloaded from the [release page](https://github.com/iKnowJavaScript/terraform-aws-vulne-soldier/releases) or by building the Lambda folder using Node.

 For local development you can build the lambdas at once using `/lambda` or individually using `npm zip`.